oferwald/transposh/readme.txt

 This version allows sorting of languages within the widget

 == Changelog ==
+= 2010/11/11 - 0.6.6 =
+ * Added support for some more breaker html entities such as &rsquo; (thanks archon810)
+ * fix XSS vulnerability on IE<8 (Thanks [Joshua Hansen and Scott Caveza](http://www.godaddy.com/security/website-security.aspx))
+ * Integration with Google Sitemaps XML v4 beta
 = 2010/10/25 - 0.6.5 =
  * Fixed Slovenian flag bug reported by anphicle
  * Added support for rel alternate in the headers - see http://googlewebmastercentral.blogspot.com/2010/09/unifying-content-under-multilingual.html